mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

   * Appropriate file name (no spaces, includes your last name and the date).
   * Saved to your Box folder.
 * 1 point for absence of major typos, grammatical errors, and unclear writing.
-* 1 point for absence of major typos, grammatical errors, and unclear writing.
 * 1 point for summarizing the following:
 	* What is the goal of this project?
 Are there guiding research questions?
 	* Who are authors?
 What are their affiliations and roles?
 Have they received external funding?
 Are students involved?